flybywiresim/docs/docs/start/autopilot-fbw.md

     * Use modern flight model (legacy flight model is not supported)
     * It's crucial for the Autothrust system to have properly setup detents.
 Ensure that you have enough dead zone around the detents.
     * Typical issues when this is not done properly: constantly flashing "LVR CLB", FLX / TOGA not engaging or ATHR not holding speed correctly (the latter can also happen when in CLB/OP CLB or DES/OP DES and flying manually -> in that case you need to take care of holding speed with pitch)
-    * any mod or add-on that changes the physics or has impact on the flight model are **not supported**
+    * Any mod or add-on that changes the physics or has impact on the flight model are **not supported**

 ***